- Sergey Minyailo

 Analyzing transactions and preparation of transfer pricing documentation is a necessary precondition for effective preparation and filing of reports to tax authorities.
-Considering the deadline for filing the reports, it is now the right time to start their preparation, as well as to draft a plan for elaboration (if it has never been developed before), or update transfer pricing documentation for transactions conducted in 2016.
+Considering the deadline for filing the reports, it is now the right time to start their preparation, as well as to draft a plan for elaboration (if it has never been developed before), or update transfer pricing documentation for transactions conducted in the previous year.

 Please note that failing to submit or submitting the controlled transactions report after the deadline, as well as providing reports with inaccurate information, may result in a RUB 5,000 penalty for a legal entity.
 Furthermore, if the prices applied in controlled transactions do not conform to market prices, tax authorities may add to a taxpayer’s taxable income the revenue that the taxpayer would have earned if correct pricing had been applied (tax adjustments).
-If a tax check reveals understated taxes for transactions of 2014-2016, a company will also face a special penalty, which is 20% of unpaid tax (no less than RUB 30,000).
-Starting from 2017, the penalty is 40%.
+If a tax check reveals understated taxes for transactions, a company will also face a special penalty, which is 40% of unpaid tax (no less than RUB 30,000).

 We will be pleased to provide you with services related to ensuring compliance of your Russian company with the new transfer pricing rules in Russia.
 We offer:

 - Analyzing transactions of your company to find out which of them are subject to transfer pricing rules

 - Advising on effective transfer pricing strategy to safeguard your operations from tax risks and to set up a transfer pricing policy to ensure effective cash and goods / services flow within your group